Yiijee/flybrain_image_toolkit/FAFB_HAT/readme.md

 - Files are cached locally to avoid redundant downloads
 - Supports multiple brain templates through the navis-flybrains package, need to download templates following their guidance first
 - Generates both 3D mesh data and 2D visualization outputs
+- The downsampling factor affects both processing time and output quality - adjust based on your needs